MiaNguyen912/Fablix/README.md

 - Modify all queries to use prepared statements
 - Add files to encrypt password and modify loginServlet to use the encrypted password instead of plain text password
 - Built addStar and addMovie UI
+- Build the employee landing page (the metadata page)

 Daniel: